Simple Classic Pomodoro Sauce Recipe

-Pomodoro sauce is a very simple classic Italian tomato-based sauce recipe consisting of few ingredients.
-Pomodoro literally translates from Italian to English as “tomato.”
+Pomodoro sauce is a very simple classic Italian tomato-based sauce recipe consisting of a few ingredients. the word pomodoro translates from Italian to English as “tomato.”
 This is as basic a sauce as possible, and it comes together in about 45 minutes.

-The biggest difference between Pomodoro sauce and marinara is the thickness.
-While marinara is chunkier, it also a little runnier.
+The most significant difference between Pomodoro sauce and marinara is the thickness.
+While marinara is chunkier, it is also a little runnier.
 Pomodoro sauce is completely smooth but thicker in nature because it cooks down over time.

-In addition to those, the ingredients can vary as well.
-Marinara has a few more things, such as oregano and occasionally red pepper flakes.
+The ingredients can vary.
+Marinara contains a few more things, such as oregano and occasionally red pepper flakes.

 How to Make Pomodoro Sauce

-1. Add your peeled or canned tomatoes to a blender or food mill and blend until pureed.
+Add the peeled or canned tomatoes to a blender or food mill and blend until pureed.
 Set aside.

-5. Pour the pureed tomatoes and stew over low to medium heat for 30 minutes or until thick.
+Pour the pureed tomatoes and stew over medium heat for 30 minutes or until thick.

 Make-Ahead and Storage

-Make-Ahead: You can make this recipe up to 2 days ahead of time.
-Just follow the reheating instructions below.
+Make-Ahead: You can make this recipe up to 2 days ahead.
+When serving, follow the reheating instructions below.

-How to Reheat: Simply add it to a medium-size pot and cook over low heat until hot.
+How to Reheat: Add it to a medium-sized pot and cook over low heat until hot.
 Adjust seasonings with salt and pepper.

 chef notes + tips